 About the GIC

-Established in 2009, the Global Insecurities Centre (GIC) conducts research on the emergent insecurities of our complex and interconnected world.
-Our work is multifaceted and interdisciplinary, with a focus on the uneven and contested nature of contemporary insecurities, the political consequences of the uncertainty this engenders, and the often emergent and bottom-up nature of our responses to them.
-In this way, we emphasise a complex picture of multiple actors in dialogue with the insecurities that face them, and the opportunities for positive transformation and change that such circumstances present.
+The Global Insecurities Centre (GIC) conducts research on the emergent insecurities of our complex and interconnected world.
+Our work is multifaceted and interdisciplinary, with a focus on the uneven and contested nature of contemporary insecurities, and the often emergent and bottom-up nature of our responses to them.
+The GIC emphasises a complex picture of multiple actors in dialogue with the insecurities that face them, and the opportunities for positive transformation and change that such circumstances present.

 Aims and objectives